 Lip fillers – At our Brisbane cosmetic clinic, four types of cosmetic treatments can be used to improve the appearance of lips.
 These are enhanced lip borders, augmented lips, improving ‘smoker’s lines’, and improving ‘marionette lines’.
 Read more about each of the fillers and details of the lip fillers procedures.

 Body Contouring – Our cosmetic clinic uses a body contouring system called SculpSure.
 The procedure is completed in 25 minutes and destroys 24% of your fat cells without surgery.
 Have a look at the method and some results of body contouring in more detail.

 Cosmetic clinic treatments can be surgical or non-surgical in nature.
-In today’s world, with developing technology, the risks involved in cosmetic procedures is minimal.
+In today’s world, with developing technology, the risks involved in non-surgical cosmetic procedures is minimized.

 However, it is essential to understand the types of risks there may be before your procedure.

 Some minor issues with selected procedures include bruising, swelling, or delayed healing of the skin.

 Some rare but more serious risks may involve blood loss or clots, anaesthetic complications, or uneven/asymmetry of results.

 The best way to minimize these complications is to choose a doctor and a cosmetic clinic that is highly recommended by your peers.

 Make sure the dermatologist is thoroughly trained and qualified, and that the cost of the procedure reflects the quality of results you desire.